 Tax is imposed on any ODC held (other than by the manufacturer or importer of the ODC) on January 1 for sale or use in further manufacturing.
-The person holding title (as determined under local law) to the ODCs is liable for the tax.
+The person holding title (as determined under local law) to the ODCs is liable for the tax, whether or not delivery has been made.